 Dear John Smith,

-I was pleased to receive and examine your quotation submitted on 10th July 2017.
+We were pleased to receive and examine your quotation submitted on 10th July 2017.
 Thank you for your interest in the supplying of the straw boards needed in our company.